Qivex/clip-tagging/README.md

 The third section is used to apply (doubleclick) or create new (rightclick) tags.

 ### Query execution
-To find files by tags execute SQL queries in the menu at `Choose` -> `...from Query`.
+To find files by tags execute SQL queries in the menu at `Choose` > `...from Query`.
 Nothing can be manipulated by accident because only SELECT queries are allowed.
-Files will only be added to the list when (at least) the rows "path" and "name" are included in the query result.
+Files will only be added to the list when (at least) the rows `file.path` and `file.name` are included in the query result.
 Below you can find the database schema and some example queries.

 ## Database